 3. To Document Performance

 A PIP is an excellent tool to document performance gaps and the markers an employee misses.
-While not the most glorious part of a performance improvement plan, this is a necessary aspect for you as a business owner so that you can defend firing decisions, or so that you can get to a fire situation.
+While not the most glorious part of a performance improvement plan, this is a necessary aspect for you as a business owner so that you can defend a wrongful termination lawsuit or prepare for a fire someone.
 A PIP can be a good solution if you don’t currently have a performance review system in place (and it can spur you into action into creating one to compliment your PIPs).

 Let’s now figure out how you can execute them at your business.